-- Ohio's Child Abuse Reporting Hotline at (855) OH-CHILD (1-855-642-4453) - To the extent possible, the report made pursuant to Section III.A should include the following information: - The names and addresses of the child and the child's parents or the person having custody of the child. - o The child's age. - The nature and extent of the child's injuries, abuse, or neglect (or the threat thereof) that is known or reasonably suspected or believed to have occurred. - Any other information that might be helpful in establishing the cause of the injury, abuse, or neglect (or the threat thereof) that is known or reasonably suspected or believed to have occurred. - Subsequent to the report made pursuant to Section III.A, the reporter should promptly provide relevant information to the following college official: VP Business and Student Affairs, or in their absence, the Title IX Coordinator.
-The college will not disclose the fact that any report was made to State or local authorities.

-- "Reasonable cause" does not require that the individual making the observation conduct an investigation prior to making the report of his or her suspicion that a child has been abused or neglected or is at risk of it. - Nothing in this policy is intended to prevent non-employees, such as students and visitors, from making a report if they have reasonable cause to suspect that child abuse or neglect has occurred or may occur.
+- Ohio's Child Abuse Reporting Hotline at (855) OH-CHILD (1-855-642-4453) - To the extent possible, the report made pursuant to Section III.A should include the following information: - The names and addresses of the child and the child's parents or the person having custody of the child. - o The child's age. - The nature and extent of the child's injuries, abuse, or neglect (or the threat thereof) that is known or reasonably suspected or believed to have occurred including any evidence of previous injuries, abuse, or neglect. - Any other information that might be helpful in establishing the cause of the injury, abuse, or neglect (or the threat thereof) that is known or reasonably suspected or believed to have occurred. - Subsequent to the report made pursuant to Section III.A, the reporter should promptly provide relevant information to the following college official: the Title IX Coordinator or designee.
+The college will not disclose the fact that any report was made to State or local authorities. - "Reasonable cause" does not require that the individual making the observation conduct an investigation prior to making the report of his or her suspicion that a child has been abused or neglected or is at risk of it. - The college will make every reasonable effort to conduct its investigation of reported child abuse or neglect in a manner that protects the confidentiality of the person making the report.
+However, it may be necessary to disclose details during an investigation or when required by law.
+This is distinct from the confidentiality of any report to a children's services agency, which the college will not disclose. - Nothing in this policy is intended to prevent non-employees, such as students and visitors, from making a report if they have reasonable cause to suspect that child abuse or neglect has occurred or may occur.